ibilux/android_device_tree_hermes/README.md

-# LineageOS 14 Device tree for Xiaomi Redmi Note 2 (HERMES)
+# LineageOS 14 Device tree for Xiaomi Redmi Note 2 (HERMES) - MIUI blobs (Android L blobs)

-This branch is device tree for building LineageOS 14.1 Rom for Xiaomi Redmi Note 2 (HERMES).
+This branch is device tree for building LineageOS 14.1 Rom for Xiaomi Redmi Note 2 (HERMES) with the stock miui blobs (Android Lollipop blobs).

 ---